The bluebell woods of Clumber

 Lime Tree Avenue is the longest double avenue of Limes in Europe, along this section there are 1,296 trees.
 The black band that circles each tree is a grease band that was applied in the 1960s after an epidemic of caterpillars from the winter moth.
 The female is flightless and climbs up the tree to mate and lay her eggs on the branches of the tree.
 The caterpillar then emerges when the leaves are young and in the 1960s almost all the leaves along the avenue were eaten by the caterpillars.

-When you reach the road, carefully cross the road and head straight into the next woodland.
+When you reach the road carefully cross over and head straight into the next woodland.
 The section of the woodland on your left has a good show of bluebells in spring.
 The shade cast by the young beech trees help to restrict the growth of bracken and brambles enabling the flowers to become visible.
-Once you emerge from this woodland you're on open grassland.
-Head towards the road turning left along it.
-Again be aware of vehicles using this road.
+At a fence turn right and follow the fence line to a road.
+Carefully cross the road and turn left.
+Take the first track on the right going uphill, following cycle route marker 1.

 Although this woodland is called White Pheasant it's unlikely that you will see one.
 The name was probably given to it many years gone by a Clumber game keeper after seeing an albino pheasant here.